 Youth Program Services

-In the 2018 – 2019 program year, 333 young people benefited from being served through one of Lane Workforce Partnership’s contracted youth providers.
+In the 2021 – 2022 program year, 233 youth/young adults benefited from being served through one of Lane Workforce Partnership’s Workforce Innovation and Opportunity Act (WIOA) contracted youth providers.

 - Youth Employees

 - Worksite Supervisors

 Connect Industry Workforce Needs to Education

 Lane Workforce Partnership partners with Elevate Lane County to coordinate industry awareness for students, teacher externships, and work-based learning opportunities.
 Below are the measures and numbers served for Program Year 2021/2022.